Initial Nutrition Assessment

 (Virtual and in-person sessions available)

-Our providers are contracted with Aetna, Anthem Blue Cross Blue Shield, Cigna, UMR, and United Healthcare.
-To verify your individual nutrition benefits, as they vary per plan, simply call the member services number on the back of your card and ask:
+Did you know that many health insurance companies cover nutritional counseling?
+Our providers are contracted with Aetna, Cigna, UMR, and United Healthcare.
+To verify your nutrition benefits, simply call the member services number on the back of your card and ask:

 Is Sollus Nutrition Therapy (EIN # 46-2339972 or NPI #: 1306235536) in-network with your plan?